npolshakova/egress-gateway-examples/README.md

   gateways:
   - mesh
   - istio-egressgateway
-  tls:
+  tls: # changed to tls
   - match:
     - gateways:
       - mesh
-      port: 443 # Use the TLS port here
+      port: 443 # now the https port, since we'll send an https request
-      sniHosts: # Specify the SNI for validation and routing at the egress gateway
+      sniHosts: # specify the SNI for validation and routing at the egress gateway
       - httpbin.org
     route:
     - destination: